jfspps/RestAPI-Spring/README.md

 Indeed, adding these dependencies allows the client to receive JSON or XML based on their `Accept` key value of the header (the value should be set to `application/json` or `appliction/xml` as desired).
 Be aware that unit tests will be looking for JSON or XML, usually not both (unless they have already been written).

+## XSD to Java Classes with JAXB

+One can use XSD (XML Schema) files to build Java classes using JAXB (Java Architecture for XML Binding).